RackHD/RackHD/README.md

 # RackHD&trade;

+> RackHD is a new program and is currently in active development by EMC.
+If you have any further questions or would like to contact EMC about the RackHD program – please contact us at: rackhd@googlegroups.com

 RackHD (Rack Hardware Director) is a technology stack up created for enabling hardware management and orchestration, to provide cohesive APIs to enabled automated infrastructure.
 In a Converged Infrastructure Platform (CIP) architecture, RackHD software provides hardware management and orchestration
 (M&O).
 It serves as an abstraction layer between other M&O layers and the underlying physical hardware.
 Developers can use the RackHD API to create a user interface that serves as single point of access for managing hardware services regardless of the specific hardware in place.